Guides

 What Are the Health Benefits of Terpenes?

-As you can probably guess from today's article, terpenes may indeed be able to help treat neuropathy and nerve pain, and they may also be able to treat general pain and inflammation.
-However, there are dozens of terpenes out there, and they'll have slightly different effects.
-Some terpenes are reported as having therapeutic effects for the mind, and those that may have medical benefits for the body.
-Let's quickly take a look at some of the biggest benefits that terpenes contained in cannabis may have for you.
+Some terpenes have therapeutic effects for the mind, while others have medical benefits for the body.
+Let's quickly take a look at some of the biggest benefits that the terpenes contained in cannabis may have for you.
 Keep in mind that the following list is in no way comprehensive.

 Anti-Bacterial